 Each course is structured slightly differently, with the delivery and learning methods varying from one to the next.

 Course length can also vary – usually from 6-12 weeks depending on the exact syllabus and how quickly you cover the learning materials.

 Price-wise, you are looking at an investment of between $600 to $1000.

 I know that sounds expensive, but with an almost infinite number of clients in need of your help, you should have no problem getting your investment back.

 Some courses involve e-learning and PDF manuals, while others have real paper textbooks, and you attend classes.

 They all have pros and cons, so do your research to determine the best learning pathway for you.

-The good news is that every nutrition coaching course covers the same or very similar materials, so you won’t miss out on anything important by choosing one course provider over another.
+The good news is that every nutrition coaching course covers the same or similar materials, so you won’t miss out on anything important by choosing one-course provider over another.

-The things you can expect to learn (and be tested on at the end of your course) include:
+The things you can expect to learn (and be tested on at the end of your course) include the following:

 - Nutritional science